dwarvesf/hidden/README.md

 ## 🕹 Usage

+The usage of version of Hidden Bar is slightly different from the original one.

 * `⌘` + drag to move the Hidden icons around in the menu bar.
 * Click the Arrow icon to hide menu bar items.